farhanmansurii/tv.spicy/README.md

-# Spicy TV
+# Watvh

-Spicy TV is a web application that allows users to explore and watch a vast collection of movies and TV shows.
-With a user-friendly interface and integration with the TMDb API, Spicy TV provides a delightful streaming experience.
+Watvh is a web application that allows users to explore and watch a vast collection of movies and TV shows.
+With a user-friendly interface and integration with the TMDb API, Watvh provides a delightful streaming experience.
 You can also save your favorite content to a watchlist and track previously watched content with time tracking features.

 ## Features